Yogui79/IntexPureSpa/README.md

 **Config of Jeedom:**

-Template for the MQTT topics are avalable inside the beta version from the jeedom plugin jMQTT
+Template for the MQTT topics are available inside the beta version from the jeedom plugin jMQTT

 **On jeedom Community thread:**